top of page

 Rendezvous at Kamakura Inn by Marshall Browne

-When I first picked up Rendezvous at Kamakura Inn, I mistakenly thought it was a quiet mystery set in the hills, perhaps geisha, or hot springs.
-Something along the lines of Laura Joh Rowland's Investigator Sano Ichiro novels.
-Rendezvous pulls the trigger from the first page, and only slows a third of the way through, turning into an involved mystery and then twists into the world of the Yakuza.
+I was mistaken to think Rendezvous at Kamakura Inn was a quiet mystery set in a hot spring in the hills, with perhaps geisha.
+Rendezvous pulls the trigger from the first page and only slows a third of the way through, turning an involved mystery into the twisted world of the Yakuza.

-Detective Aoki, a twenty year veteran of the Tokyo police force, and his team are ready to blow a corruption scheme wide open.
-Ex-Governor Tamaki was the focus of the team who worked fourteen hour days, for seventeen months.
-Some of the team dropped out along the way, some divorced; it was a hard case for everyone.
-Suddenly, superintendent Watanabe declares the investigation is closed.
+Detective Aoki, a twenty-year veteran of the Tokyo police force, and his team are ready to blow a corruption scheme focusing on Ex-Governor Tamaki wide open, after working the case fourteen hours a day for seventeen months.
+Some of the team dropped out, some divorced; it was a hard case for everyone.
+Suddenly, Superintendent Watanabe declares the investigation is closed.

 Aoki is thrown into a tailspin by this news, but cannot leave the case behind.